WordPress Certified Editor (WCE) Certification

 Exam Objective Domains

 The purpose of this exam is to assess a candidate’s proficiency in using WordPress, particularly in creating and editing posts and pages on real websites.
-Candidates are expected to have a strong foundation in managing Posts, Pages, Comments, and the Media Library, as well as using the post and page builder and editing the HTML code of posts or pages.
+Candidates are expected to have a strong foundation in managing Posts, Pages, Comments, and the Media Library, as well as using the post and page builder and editing the CSS and HTML code of posts or pages.

 Candidates are required to have at least 150 hours of combined instruction and hands-on experience with using WordPress before taking the exam.
 Achieving the certification demonstrates the candidate’s competency at an industry-standard level, indicating that they are ready to enter the job market.
 The certification can also serve as a valuable tool for hiring managers when evaluating job applicants, helping to justify their hiring decisions and determine the candidate’s placement within a company.